-You will develop a wide range of cooking skills, advance your technical skills through experience and practice.
-You will explore and development a good understanding of the Hospitality & Catering industry.
-This will be useful for a career in this sector and as a stepping stone for personal advancement onto a Level 3 qualification at an FE college..
+You will develop a wide range of cooking skills, develop technical skills through practical and experimental work.
+You will explore and develop knowledge and understanding relating to food preparation and nutrition.
+This will be useful for a career in Food or help to develop your cooking skills at home to eat a healthy balanced diet.

-Jobs you can get with a hospitality qualification:
+Jobs you can get with a food qualification: